CLICK BELOW TO

 * * *

-Christopher Woodman's most recent book, FIG LEAF SUTRAS, a Memoir in Poems, 1990-2020, is built around poetry that anyone can understand about subjects that nobody understands.
+Christopher Woodman's most recent book, FIG LEAF SUTRAS, a Memoir in Poems, 1990-2020,* is built around poetry that anyone can understand about subjects that nobody understands.
 In addition, he has completed two other very different books, GALILEO'S SECRET, Two Decades of Poems Under House Arrest, and LA-CROIX-MA-FILLE: Hexes, Ruins, Riddles & Relics.
-A number of the poems in all three books have been published over the years -- you can see a few of them below.
-And the books too have been recognized in a number of recent national competitions, but none has yet been published.
+A number of the poems in all three books have been published over the years -- you can see a few of them above and below.
+And the books have been recognized as well in a number of recent national competitions, but none has yet been published.
 "That's the next step," he says, and feels it has to be coming up soon.

 At the very bottom of this page you can read "He Mistakes Her Kingdom for a Horse."
 It was published in the Fall 2009 issue of The Beloit Poetry Journal, and subsequently nominated for the 2010 Pushcart Prize.